 At Shanberg Stafford LLP, we have successfully pursued claims on behalf of minors whose employers required them to work in violation of the above referenced times and hours.
 Contact us if you believe your employer, or your child’s employer, is violating these Labor Code provisions.

 Do you have questions about whether you should be paid overtime compensation?
 If so, your employer may be obligated not only to pay you overtime compensation as well as waiting time penalties.
-Please contact Shanberg Stafford LLP in Newport Beach at 800-519-9810 or by email to talk to a California attorney thoroughly experienced in employment law.
+Please contact Shanberg Stafford LLP at 866-517-6802 or by email to talk to an attorney thoroughly experienced in employment law.

 Fields marked with an * are required